efxlve/whatsapp-clone/README.md

 A feature-rich chat application that brings WhatsApp-like functionalities to iOS! 🟢✨ Built using Swift and SwiftUI.

+NOTE: This project is a work in progress and is not yet complete.

 ## 🌟 Features

 * ✅ User Authentication – Secure sign-up & login 🔐